wbrowar/craft-guide/README.md

 ## Editions

-The PRO edition of Guide includes a code editor and Twig components that make it easy to place helpful information around the Craft CMS Control Panel (slideouts, standalone CP pages, widgets, UI elements, and any CP URL you specify).
+The **PRO** edition of Guide includes the Guide Organizer and a code editor with Twig components that make it easy to create guides and distribute them throughout the Craft CMS Control Panel (edit page slideouts, standalone CP pages, widgets, UI elements, and any CP URL you specify).

-The LITE edition is offered for developers who prefer to write their own guide templates and to display them in the CMS Guide section.
+The **LITE** edition is offered for developers who prefer to write their own guide Twig templates in their favorite code editor and to display them on the CMS Guide page.

 > [!TIP]
-> Guide’s edition can be upgraded to PRO at any time.
+> Guide’s edition can be upgraded to **PRO** at any time.

-Guide PRO can be purchased in the [Craft Plugin Store](https://plugins.craftcms.com/guide).
+**Guide PRO** can be purchased in the [Craft Plugin Store](https://plugins.craftcms.com/guide).

 This documentation includes the features available in the **LITE** edition, but it is written based on all of the features found in the **PRO** edition.